JosephEoff/josepheoff.github.io/_posts/2022-05-04-Diode_Capacitors_Volts_Pt9.md

 # Shorted load

 Don't short circuit the output of a voltage multiplier.
-C1 is all that'S between you and a horrible mess if you short circuit the output.
+C1 is all that's between you and a horrible mess if you short circuit the output.

 Here I've changed the load resistor fom 1 Mohm to 1 ohm.
 I've also increased C1 considerably.